How to repaint kitchen cabinets

 Once the cabinet is cleaned and dried after sanding, prepare the materials you’ve gotten and apply the first coat of paint using your preferred equipment carefully.
 Upon painting cabinet doors or other similar large surfaces, you may use a foam or microfiber paint roller instead of a brush or spray gun to save time.
 If you’re using a brush, apply in a thin layer and let dry for about 8 to 12 hours before proceeding to the next step.

 This is done just the same as steps 3 and 5.

 The way this is done is also the same as step 6.
 Just like how you did every step with complete care and excellence, do this step with an equal goal–complete and smooth coverage for all surfaces.

 Step 9: Drying and reinstalling the kitchen cabinets back

 Dry your paint for at least 24 hours or longer.
 The longer, the better to ensure durability and easier reinstallation.
 Once your kitchen cabinets are fully dry, don’t forget to put back the hardware you initially took out.
 Make sure you clean the area where you will reinstall your kitchen cabinets.
-Install the kitchen cabinets carefully and test their stability to ensure everyone’s safety.
-Then clean the whole kitchen afterward.
+Once done, carefully return the kitchen cabinets back into place and test their stability to ensure everyone’s safety.
+Clean the whole kitchen afterward.

-Getting professional help might be a little costly but this is better if you’re not that confident yet.
-The service of professional painters often costs around $1,000 and this might get higher or lower depending on the size of your kitchen, the location of your home, and other factors.
-If you’re from Coquitlam, Burnaby, Port Coquitlam, and Port Moody, asking for the help of certified single-family home constructors from the area will provide you with higher quality painted cabinets due to their connection with credible painters with proven expertise and access to professional-grade products.
+Getting professional help might be a little costly, but this is better if you’re not yet confident.
+The service of professional painters often costs around $1,000, which might get higher or lower depending on the size of your kitchen, the location of your home, and other factors.
+If you’re from Coquitlam, Burnaby, Port Coquitlam, and Port Moody, asking for the help of certified single-family home contractors from the area will provide you with higher-quality painted cabinets due to their connection with credible painters with proven expertise and access to professional-grade products.